 The ACTEMRA autoinjector is intended to be used by patients or caregivers who have been properly trained.
+The autoinjector should not be used to treat children < 12 years of age.
 It is important to read, understand and follow these instructions so that you or your caregiver use the ACTEMRA autoinjector correctly.